WiseLabX/GANDALF/README.md

 # GANDALF
-GANDALF: GAN-Driven Active Learning Framework for Android Malware Detection This repository contains the research code and experimental components developed for the GANDALF framework proposed for Android malware detection under data scarcity conditions.
+GANDALF: GAN-Driven Active Learning Framework for Android Malware Detection.

+This repository contains the research code and experimental components developed for the GANDALF framework proposed for Android malware detection under data scarcity conditions.

 The study combines: